gabeklein/entangled-io/README.md

 api.listen(8080);

-/* Lastly, export an attached namespace for consumer projects to access. */
+/* Most importantly, export the attached namespace for consumer projects to access! */

 export = api;
 ```